psteitz/optimize-partition/README.md

 ## What is this?
 Optimize-partition is a micro-framework for optimizing objective functions defined over partitions using the Genetic Algorithm.
 The problem solved here is finding the best partition of a set given an objective function defined over partitions of the set.
-The number of partitions of a set grows very rapidly as the set grows, so it is in general intractable to examine all partitions to find the best one.
-The genetic algorithm is used to focus the search.
+The Genetic Algorithm is used to direct the search for partitions with high values of the objective function.

 Suppose that you have a universal set $U$ and you are trying to find the best partition of $U$ under the partition fitness function $f$.
 Write $U = \\{u_0, ,,, u_n\\}$ where $n$ is the size of the universe.
 Then a *partition* $p$ of $U$ is a collection of subsets of $U$ that are non-empty, collectively exhaustive of $u$, and mutually exclusive.
 We call the subsets in $p$ the *pieces* in the partition.
 Partitions can be represented using integer arrays of length $n$, where for each $i$, $p[i]$ is the partition piece that $u_i$ belongs to.